alex-kulcsar/introcs-tutorials/blocks-unit-1.md

 ## lab-01-04-and-05

-* name: Labs 1.4 and 1.5 Eat it all! and Eat some more!
+* name: Eat it all! and Eat some more!
 * description: In these labs, we will write a game where the player must eat all the food which appears--while avoiding an enemy which bounces around the screen!